 - Missing Mom: Every Minna Man.

 - Neighborhood-Friendly Gangsters: Frank obviously has good relations with the community he operates out of, as he's able to go to the local orphanage to find new recruits.

 - Parental Substitute: Frank Minna to his men.

 - Postmodernism: It's a detective story about a man who's obsessed with detective stories.
 Each character is following a little script about how gangsters and detectives are supposed to act.
 When Frank Minna dies, Lionel's script begins to unravel.

 - Private Eye Monologue: Most of the book, sometimes hilariously with Lionel's eatmebailey!
 Fuckwit!taptaptap tourette's

 - Siblings in Crime: Frank and Gerard Minna.
 Also, while they aren't biologically related, all of the Minna Men.

-- Sibling Triangle: Between Frank, Julia and Girard Menna; also between the various Minna Men and Julia, except the Minna are emotional brothers rather than biological.
+- Sibling Triangle: Between Frank, Julia, and Girard Minna; also between the various Minna Men and Julia, except the Minnas are emotional brothers rather than biological.